 Summary

-BERT is a bidirectional transformer encoder pretrained with masked language modeling and next-sentence prediction, giving it a deep, context-sensitive understanding of language.
-You adapt it to your own task by adding a lightweight head and fine-tuning on a labeled dataset — fast, data-efficient, and accurate.
+This is how BERT works.
+It is a two-way transformer encoder.
+It is pretrained with masked language modeling and next-sentence prediction.
+That gives it a deep, context-aware understanding of language.
+We adapt it to our own task by adding a light head and fine-tuning on a labeled dataset.
+This is fast, data-efficient, and accurate.

-With the theory in place, the next tutorial puts it to work: fine-tuning BERT for multi-class sentiment classification on real Twitter data.
+With the theory in place, the next tutorial puts it to work.
+We will do fine-tuning BERT for multi-class sentiment classification on real Twitter data.